jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 For a more detailed look at the metrics analyzed above, the dashboard containing them is available to be viewed here on [Tableaupublic.com](https://public.tableau.com/app/profile/oladimeji.olaniyan/viz/NigeriaCOVID-19Data/Dashboard1).

-All the SQL code i used for the exploratory analysis may be viewed in this [repository](https://github.com/jjjeorgee/Nigeria_Covid_Stats_Analysis/blob/main/Nigeria%20COVID%20data(SQL%20Data%20Exploration%20Project).sql)
+All the SQL code I used for the exploratory analysis may be viewed in this [repository](https://github.com/jjjeorgee/Nigeria_Covid_Stats_Analysis/blob/main/Nigeria%20COVID%20data(SQL%20Data%20Exploration%20Project).sql)

 ### Written in
 SQL